Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 In fact, highly durable furniture has been hand made for centuries.
 Although being very durable, they are not adapted for mass producing.
 ## Main idea ##
-*Maybe computer aided design and new digital fabrication tools (laser cuter, 3D printers, etc.) could bring durable, tailored, demountable solid wood furniture to the mass?*
+*Maybe computer-aided design and new digital fabrication tools (laser cuter, 3D printers, etc.) could bring durable, tailored, dismountable solid wood furniture to the mass?*

 Illustration: general steps to create a wooden furniture, from ideas to recycling.
 ![Overall wooden furniture lifecycle](/img/re/furnitures/overal_wooden_furniture.jpg)